Clinical MedicineGhost

 Published

-Author Joseph L'Huillier
+Author Joseph C. L'Huillier

 This is a preprint of a manuscript currently under peer review.
 Abstract Importance: Gossip, defined by social scientists as “evaluative talk about an absent third party,” is anecdotally pervasive, yet poorly understood in surgical residency programs.
 Objective: This study sought to deconstruct the role of gossip in surgical residency and evaluate its impact through the lens of surgical residents.